What is a fair rent increase in the UK, and how frequently landlords can implement a rent increase?

 PUBLISHED ON

-Your tenancy agreement should include information on rent increases as well as when and how you intend to do a rent review.
-When you are allowed to review the rent and how much you increase it will likely be dependent on the property, tenancy type and length, and the current market.
+Now more than ever, your tenancy agreement should include information on rent increases as well as when and how you intend to do a rent review.
+When you are allowed to review the rent and how much you increase it will likely be dependent on the property, tenancy type, and the length of the tenancy.

 This article outlines a few of the central considerations for landlords around rent increase notices, what is a fair rent increase percentage in the UK, and how frequently landlords can implement a rent increase.

-Landlords should also include a rent increase clause in the tenancy agreement.
-This clause will stipulate when an increase will happen and the notice period that will be given before the rent increase.
-This is so that it’s completely clear when and by how much the rent increase is likely to be.
+As a general rule, landlords should include a rent increase clause in the tenancy agreement that stipulates when an increase will happen and the notice period that will be given before the rent increase.

 The Housing Act 1988 provides for a Section 13 Notice to be issued by the Landlord to the Tenant in order to increase the rent after the initial fixed period has expired and the tenancy is in the statutory periodic tenancy, it cannot be used to increase the rent during the fixed term of a tenancy.